boostorg/redis/README.md

 * cpp17_intro.cpp: Uses callbacks and requires C++17.
 * cpp20_intro_tls.cpp: Communicates over TLS.

-The execution of `connection::async_exec` above is composed with `connection::async_run` with the aid of the Asio awaitable `operator ||` that ensures that  one operation is cancelled as soon as the other completes.
+The execution of `connection::async_exec` in the example above is composed with `connection::async_run` with the aid of the Asio awaitable `operator ||` that ensures that  one operation is cancelled as soon as the other completes.
 These functions play the following roles

-* `connection::async_exec`: Execute commands by queuing the request for writing.
-It will wait for the response sent back by Redis and can be called from multiple places in your code concurrently.
+* `connection::async_exec`: Execute commands by queuing the request for writing and wait for the response sent back by Redis.
+Can be called from multiple places in your code concurrently.
 * `connection::async_run`: Coordinate low-level read and write operations.
 More specifically, it will hand IO control to `async_exec` when a response arrives and to `async_receive` when a